oreynosa12/readmeonemoretime/README.md

 ## Description

+This is a quick README file generator.
 The motivation behind this project was to generate a professional README file without having to spend a lot of time on it.
 This allows developers to spend more time writing code for their projects rather than time on their README files.

-## Table of Contents (Optional)
+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)